-- 12. If members have no points to raise, the Committee should note the instrument (that is, agree that it has no recommendations to make). - 13.
+- 12. The Committee previously considered the instrument at its meeting on 20 May 2025.
+At that meeting, it decided to write to the Minister for Public Health and Women's Health to request further information in relation to the instrument and to defer further consideration of the instrument until it had received a response.
+The Committee received a response from the Minister on 27 May 2025. - 13.
+If members have no further points to raise, the Committee should note the instrument (that is, agree that it has no recommendations to make). - 14.
 However, should a motion recommending annulment be lodged later in the 40day period, it may be necessary for the Committee to consider the instrument again.

-Clerks to the Committee May 2025
+Clerks to the Committee

+May 2025